chrisvanmeer/terratonk-ansible/README.md

 If for some reason the run fails on resetting the passwords, you can run `terraform apply` again.

+Log into the Ansible controller with the user you set in the variables (default: `ansible`).

 ## Author

 - Chris van Meer <c.v.meer@atcomputing.nl>